prasadparab/anonymous-chat-app/README.md

     On successful you will get the message on command prompt something as "listening to request on..."

-3. On same PC, from browser goto http://localhost:3333 You can open multiple tabs to test/check application.
+3. On same PC, from browser goto http://localhost:3333 Once open it will ask for server address.
+Enter carefully, if you enter wrong you can refresh page and enter again.
    Your friend can access your application using your ip address.
+   You can open multiple tabs to test/check application.
 Enjoy chatting !!!

 Application to do chating in your local network. (people can use it in their office at their own risk).